 SCIT’s General Electrician Program is an 8 month, hands-on diploma program that is State of California approved for the whole general electrician curriculum.
 Students learn to install, repair, alter and maintain residential, commercial and industrial electrical systems by working in a variety of SCIT’s instructional lab facilities, including the Residential Wiring Lab, Commercial Wiring Lab, Electric Motors Lab and the Programmable Logic Controllers (PLC) Lab.
-The programs goal is to prepare students for a variety of entry level positions in all 3 electrician categories.
+The program goal is to prepare students for a variety of entry level positions in all 3 electrician categories.

 Start your Electrician Career Today!